Tencent/omi/README.md

   }
 })
 ```

+It should be noted that if `observe` is used, do not set the value of data in the following functions:

+* render
+* beforeRender
+* beforeUpdate
+* afterUpdate

+Because data change triggers update, update triggers the above function, and it is infinite recursion.

 If you want to be compatible with IE11, please use the `omi-mobx` instead of omi's own observe.